matatirosolutions/doctrine-fm-data-api-driver/README.md

 # Doctrine FileMaker Data API driver #

-A Doctrine driver to interact with FileMaker using the v17+ Data API.
+A Doctrine driver to interact with FileMaker using the v17+ Data API v1.

 ## Installation ##